 Best Management Practices (BMPs) Siting Tool

-EPA’s Best Management Practices (BMPs) Siting Tool identifies potential suitable locations/areas for implementing different types of BMPs or low impact development (LID) techniques.
-It supports users with selecting suitable locations that meet the defined site suitability criteria, such as
+EPA’s BMPs Siting Tool identifies potential suitable locations/areas for implementing different types of BMPs or low impact development (LID) controls.
+It supports users with selecting suitable locations that meet the defined site suitability criteria, such as drainage area; slope; hydrological soil group; groundwater table depth; and road, stream, and building buffers.
+It is designed to be used by anyone interested in reducing runoff from a property, including site developers, landscape architects, and urban planners.

-Best Management Practices (BMPs) treat rain where it falls.
-They address three criteria that are critical to managing urban stormwater runoff and Combined Sewer Overflows (CSOs):
+BMPs treat rain where it falls.
+They address three criteria that are critical to managing urban stormwater runoff and reducing combined sewer overflows (CSOs):

 - Volume: Reduce or delay the volume of stormwater that enters the sewer system.